 In an industry struggling to improve access to care and optimal outcomes for all patients, PAs will continue to be in demand in all specialties, including Emergency and Hospital Medicine.

 SCP Health places a high value on the role of physician assistants by making them a vital part of the patient care team.
-Click here to learn more about working with SCP as a PA and see available job openings.
+Learn more about working with SCP and see available PA job openings.